janinewhitley/janinewhitley/README.md

 - 👋 Hi, I’m @janinewhitley
-- 👀 I’m interested in full-stack web development.
+- 👀 I’m interested in AI/ML and general software engineering.
-- 🌱 I’m currently learning Javascript (React, Express, Next) & Python (Django & Flask), and about data structures.
+- 🌱 I’m currently learning PyTorch and scikit.
-- 💞️ I’m looking to collaborate on small projects.
+- 💞️ I’m open to collaborating on any projects!
-- 📫 How to reach me: email me @ jaymurcimusic@gmail.com.
+- 📫 How to reach me: email me @ whitleyjanine9@gmail.com.

 <!---
 janinewhitley/janinewhitley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.